 As with every background, each family has their unique foods and traditions at Hanukkah.
 For me, I always remember the sizzle of the latkes frying while my cousins and I played dreidel (traditional top game) for chocolate gelt (coins).
 Now that I am married (to a practicing Christian) and we have kids of our own, our focus has been on providing them with the beauty of both faiths and cultures.
 I love preparing an olive oil cake in my Star of David bundt cake pan as it is something that can sit on our table for all the December celebrations.

-This year, I’m excited to bake my olive oil cake and enjoy a glass of 2015 Calamity Sue Riesling, Lake County, California, which is Missa’s suggested pairing for this recipe.
+This year, I’m excited to bake my olive oil cake and enjoy a glass of 2018 La Screaming Goat, Gewürztraminer, France.
 Maybe I’ll even save some of the wine to drink with the meal once I’m done cooking!
 Cheers!

 Leah Johnson is a Wine Guide and Two-Star Leader in Arizona.
 Thanks for sharing your story, Leah!
 Find out more about pairing food and wine with your local Wine Guide by hosting a wine tasting party in your home!